ucdavis-bioinformatics-training/2023-June-RNA-Seq-Analysis/base/welcome.md

 Text based communication will be conducted via a Slack channel.
 Staff will be monitoring the Slack channel to answer questions (and schedule a Zoom break out room if needed).
 If you know the answer to someone else's question, feel free to answer it.

-Text based communication will be conducted via a Slack channel.
-Staff will be monitoring the Slack channel to answer questions (and schedule a Zoom break out room if needed).
-If you know the answer to someone else's question, feel free to answer it.

 [Learn more about how we use Slack in our workshops.](./slack)

 #### Patience

-We ask for a little more patience as this process is also new to us, but we are committed to providing you the best educational experience we can (under the current conditions).
+We ask for a little more patience as we have a wide background in workshop participants, but we are committed to providing you the best educational experience we can (under the current conditions).